xtools-at/esp5791/hardhat/README.md

 ## Notes

-Hardhat dev environment based on [PaulRBerg's Hardhat Template](https://github.com/paulrberg/hardhat-template), refer to that repo for specific questions on how to use the tools.
+Hardhat dev environment based on [PaulRBerg's Hardhat Template](https://github.com/paulrberg/hardhat-template), refer to that repo's README for specific questions on how to use the tools.

 ## License